3. Registration#

 We use image registration to make sure that our neuron in the first frame is in the same spatial location as in frame N throughout the time-series.

-As described in the Batch, registration can be run on your data by adding an mcorr item to the batch with parameters:
+As described in the Batch-Utilities, registration can be run on your data by adding an mcorr item to the batch with parameters:

 import mesmerize_core as mc